Lewis Lyne: Italy

-With the campaign over, the division (still minus the 168th Brigade), now commanded by Major-General Douglas Graham after Miles was severely injured on 5 May, was in late May sent to Libya to rest and absorb reinforcements, as well as to train for amphibious operations in preparation for the Allied invasion of Italy.
-On 3 July Lyne was made a colonel (with seniority dating back to 1 July 1942), on 5 August he was mentioned in dispatches, for his services in Persia and Iraq, and two weeks later awarded the Distinguished Service Order (DSO), for his services in the Middle East.
-The division (now with the 201st Guards Brigade temporarily replacing the 168th) landed on the beaches of Salerno, Italy on 9 September, with Lyne's brigade landing on the 56th Division's left, and aiming for the objective, Montecorvino airfield.
+With the campaign over, the division, now commanded by Major General Douglas Graham after Miles was severely injured on 5 May, was in late May sent to Libya to rest and absorb reinforcements, as well as to train for amphibious operations in preparation for the Allied invasion of Italy.
+Lyne was made a colonel on 3 July (with seniority dating back to 1 July 1942), mentioned in despatches on 5 August for his services in Persia and Iraq, and two weeks later awarded the Distinguished Service Order (DSO) for his services in the Middle East.

+The division landed on the beaches of Salerno, Italy on 9 September, with Lyne's brigade landing on the 56th Division's left, and aiming for the objective, Montecorvino airfield.
 The 169th Brigade destroyed thirty-nine aircraft on the ground but, despite support from a squadron of Sherman tanks of the Royal Scots Greys, German resistance was stubborn and they refused to move off the airfield and only fell, almost four days later, after fierce fighting, with heavy losses to all three Queen's battalions.
 Even then, the brigade was within range of German artillery fire, thus temporarily negating the use of the airfields to the Allies.

-Over the next few days Lyne's brigade, holding a large sector of the front with too few troops, was reinforced with a company of Royal Engineers, which acted as infantry.
+Over the next few days Lyne's brigade, holding a large sector of the front with too few troops, was reinforced with a company of Royal Engineers acting as infantry.
 With the Germans, who had been concerned mainly with attacking the division's right – where there had emerged a large gap between the US and British forces – on the retreat from Salerno on 17 September, due to the situation turning in favour of the Allies, the brigade, along with the rest of the heavily battered 56th Division, spent the next few days in further fighting in an attempt to break through the mountain passes on the path to Naples.
-On 27 September Lyne's brigade was relieved, in a unique event, by Brigadier "Bolo" Whistler's 131st Brigade of the 7th Armoured Division under Major General George Erskine.
-The 131st Brigade was, like the 169th Brigade, also composed of three TA Queen's battalions and referred to as the Queen's Brigade.
+On 27 September Lyne's brigade was relieved by Brigadier "Bolo" Whistler's 131st Brigade.